-The IRB is responsible for ensuring that changes in or revisions of approved research, including protocol changes or consent form changes, during the period for which IRB approval has already been given, may not be initiated without IRB review and approval except where necessary to eliminate apparent immediate hazards to human subjects (21 CRF 56.108 (a) (3-4)).
+Revisions of research: The IRB is responsible for ensuring that changes in or revisions of approved research during the period for which IRB approval has already been given, may not be initiated without IRB review and approval except where necessary to eliminate apparent immediate hazards to human subjects (21 CRF 56.108 (a) (3-4)).

-IRB continuing review responsibilities also include reviewing reports, from the investigator or others, of adverse reactions and unexpected events involving risks to research subjects or others.
-Therefore, the IRB has established a procedure for receiving and reviewing these reports.
+Unanticipated problems and serious adverse events: IRB continuing review responsibilities also include reviewing reports, from the investigator or others, of adverse reactions and unexpected events involving risks to research subjects or others.
+(45 CFR 46.103(b)) (21 CFR 56.108(b))

 B. Investigator Responsibilities

-1 .
-Requests for Revisions (Changes) of Ongoing Research Projects (Form 2): Proposed changes in or revisions of ongoing previously-approved research during the period for which approval is authorized must be reviewed and approved before the change or revision can be implemented.
+Requests for Revisions (Changes) of Ongoing Research Projects: Proposed changes in or revisions of ongoing previously-approved research during the period for which approval is authorized must be reviewed and approved before the change or revision can be implemented.
 This applies to changes/revisions in the research design and/or the consent form.
-Investigators must submit Form 2 to request revisions or changes.
-Investigators will be notified of Board action within seven days following the IRB meeting to which the application was submitted.
-Possible actions are: approval; approval with proviso(s); deferral for additional information; or disapproval.
+Investigators must submit an Amendment Form to request revisions or changes.

-2. Approval to Continue (Renew) an Ongoing Research Project (Form 3): Initial IRB approvals, and any subsequent approvals to continue the research, will be for specified periods of time; often one year, but not infrequently for time periods of less than one year.
-If it is necessary or desirable for the research project to continue beyond the time frame established by the most recent approval date, then it is the responsibility of the investigator to submit an "Application to Continue a Previously Approved IRB Project" (Form 3).
-This application (Form 3) should be submitted at least two weeks in advance of the desired IRB meeting date.
-Investigators will be notified as to Board action within seven days following the IRB meeting to which the application was presented.
-These applications for continuation will be either: approved; approved with proviso(s); deferred for additional information; or disapproved.
+Approval to Continue (Renew) an Ongoing Research Project: Initial IRB approvals, and any subsequent approvals to continue the research, will be for specified periods of time; often one year, but not infrequently for time periods of less than one year.
+If it is necessary or desirable for the research project to continue beyond the time frame established by the most recent approval date, then it is the responsibility of the investigator to submit a "Continuing Review Form."
+This application should be submitted at least two weeks in advance of the desired IRB meeting date.

-5. Final Reports (Form 7): Investigators are required to submit a final report (Form 7) to the IRB indicating that the research project has been completed as planned or terminated for other reasons including a brief summary of the study results, with emphasis on a comparison of the actual results to the investigator's original assessment of anticipated results, risk and procedures.
-Completion of Form 7 in its entirety will be sufficient to terminate or close an IRB project.
+Final Reports: Investigators are required to submit a final report to the IRB indicating that the research project has been completed as planned or terminated for other reasons including a brief summary of the study results, with emphasis on a comparison of the actual results to the investigator's original assessment of anticipated results, risk and procedures.